rayanfam/rayanfam.github.io/_posts/2019-02-25-hypervisor-from-scratch-part-6.md

     }
 ```

-As I tell you in **DbgPrint**, executing these kinds of VMX instructions will eventually cause BSOD because there might be some checks for the presence of a hypervisor before our hypervisor comes.
+As I told you in **DbgPrint**, executing these kinds of VMX instructions will eventually cause BSOD because there might be some checks for the presence of a hypervisor before our hypervisor comes.
 Hence, the routine that executes these instructions (of course, it's from the kernel) probably thinks it can execute these instructions.
 If it didn't manage them well (which is common), you'll see BSOD.
 Thus, you have to discover the cause of invoking these kinds of instructions and manually disable them.

-If you configured any CPU-based controls or your processor support 1-settings of any of CR Access Exit controls, then you can manage them using the function I described above,
+If you configured any CPU-based controls or your processor support 1-settings of any of the CR Access Exit controls, you could manage them using the following VM-exit.

 ```
     case EXIT_REASON_CR_ACCESS: